 Rather than looking at the only live and multimedia New Puppy Diary, note that we also have a free Periodical on Puppy meals, Meal times, and Feeding routine.
 The Periodical is book-length, but here in short:

-- Puppy meals: Human-grade fresh natural homemade foods only, no commercial waste products from rendering plants! - Sit down relaxed and be prepared for the worst when you click the link to watch the video.
+- Puppy meals: Human-grade fresh natural homemade foods only, no industrial waste products from rendering plants!

 - Meal times: Aim for consistent meal times, this helps to avoid scavenging (high risk for young puppies!), reduces attention-seeking, helps to establish you as accepted Pack leader, helps to avoid Bloat and Gastric Torsion, helps to keep your puppy top fit, and improves the relationship with your new puppy.